the-mason-jar/the-mason-jar/recipes/infusions/tequila/la-valentina.html.md

 -----------

 * Wash fruit.
 * Quarter strawberries lenghtwise, stem on, and fan-slice them.
-Cut orange cross-grain into 1/8 inch thick slices.
+* Cut orange cross-grain into 1/8 inch thick slices.
+Half the slices.
 * Arrange 6 strawberry fans in Porthole, alternating skin and pulp facing the glass pane.
 * Sprinkle half of cacao nibs on strawberries.
 * Arrange a layer of orange slices.
 * Sprinkle rest of cacao nibs on oranges.
+* Add the dried chipotle pepper.
+Try and place it where it won't be easily seen.
+(They're not pretty.)
-Arrange remaining strawberries, lightly packing the Porthole cavity.
+* Arrange remaining strawberries, lightly packing the Porthole cavity.
 * Close Porthole, tighten screw, squeeze, snug screws, and check for good seal.
 * Combine tequila and Grand Marnier.
 * Fill Porthole with combined liquids.